lilyvesstible/Stacy-Cart-Microservice/README.md

 EX: For a list [3, 5, 3, 24], the command "0, 0, 3" would output the string "3, 5, 3, 24".
 In this scenario, the first and second arguments could be any integer, though I chose 0.

+Note!
+A server can only hold one cart at a time, and once the server is shut down, the cart is also deleted.

+UML Diagram:
+./UML-Microservice.drawio.png